 Here’s my advice: if you plan to completely change the focus of your business, start fresh.
-If your followers are following you for fitness tips and personal training information, and you decide to start a new business selling soap, your audience will not translate over.
+For example, if your followers are following you for fitness tips and personal training information, and you decide to start a new business selling soap, your audience will not translate over.
 In this case, I’d delete everything.

 However, if you just want to change up your Instagram feed theme and get a new aesthetic, go for it!

 What to Post After Introducing Your Business on Instagram